Mdmojahid90/MERN-E-CCOMERCE/README.md

 Admin:

-Product Management:
+Product and user Management:
-Add, edit and delete products.
+Add, edit and delete products and users.

 Security:
 Secure Authentication: